 If you work for someone, they could contribute to the difficulty of picking olives too.
 Even though most olive growers like to pick olives in a relaxed atmosphere without rushing, that might not always be the case.

-A few times, I worked for olive growers that didn’t let us smoke the cigarette for the whole day (I know it’s not healthy, but I’m a smoker).
+A few times, I worked for olive growers that didn’t let us smoke the cigarette for the whole day (I know it’s not healthy, but I was a smoker back then).
 In my opinion, there’s no point in banning such things, workers get stressed, and they’ll be less effective at gathering olives.

 Of course, if you’re working on your olive farm, you’ll dictate your work speed by yourself.